ldkngan/SQL_Bicycle_Manufacturer_Analysis/README.md

           ON CAST(b.ProductSubcategoryID AS INT) = c.ProductSubcategoryID
         LEFT JOIN `adventureworks2019.Sales.SpecialOffer` d
           ON a.SpecialOfferID = d.SpecialOfferID
-        WHERE LOWER(d.Type) LIKE '%seasonal discount%'
+        WHERE LOWER(d.Type) LIKE '%seasonal discount%' -- Filter only seasonal discount promotions )
-      )
 GROUP BY 1,2;
 ```